We log anonymous usage statistics. Please read the privacy information for details.

 the postal address and email address of the corresponding author,

 The abstract should not exceed 250 words and contain the major keywords summarizing the article.
-The abstract should be structured including
+Except for Short Notes the abstract should be structured including

 Objectives: A statement of the goal(s) of the research.